 Kibble for tartar prevention

 Cats — especially older cats — may have tartar problems due to the buildup of plaque on their teeth.
-The development of tartar and the associated bad breath can, however, be reduced thanks to kibble, which has the advantage of reducing tartar deposits through the scrubbing effect on the teeth during chewing.
+The development of tartar and the associated bad breath can, however, be reduced thanks to specalized dental kibble, which has the advantage of reducing tartar deposits through the scrubbing effect on the teeth during chewing.

 Wet food is one food solution to consider in many cases for older cats.
 With age, cats can become increasingly picky, and wet food is often the only way to get your cat to eat when this becomes difficult.
 If your cat has dental issues, such as tartar problems or gingivitis, they may be hesitant to eat kibble, so wet food will be the best way to help them eat properly.
-Indeed, canned cat food is often very appetizing and pleasant for our four-legged friends.
+Indeed, canned cat food is often very appetizing and appreciated by our four-legged friends.
 Another case where wet food is recommended is when an older cat doesn’t drink much water and gets dehydrated easily.
 In addition to a treatment prescribed by a veterinarian, premium wet food given once a day can help your cat stay hydrated.
 Finally, because many older cats suffer from diseases that require giving them a lifelong treatment, using wet food once a day can greatly facilitate the administration of these treatments and make your life easier.